 The Bad Guy Wins/Bittersweet Ending: Sort of.
-While Joey does manage to pull off diverting funds away from the research facility Jade and Roxy work at, he also ultimately ends up wrecking his own boat.
+While Dick does manage to pull off diverting funds away from the research facility Jade and Roxy work at, he also ultimately ends up wrecking his own boat.
 Plus, the four couples are all a little closer in the end.

 Death Mountain: The island itself has one, which is where about the second third of the story takes place.

 Decoy Protagonist: Non-lethal example, which is actually rare for this author.
-The main focus is on Dave for the very beginning, then Jake until the mountain climbing part, back to Dave for exactly that portion, and then finally back to Jake as he tries to beat Joey in a surf-off.
+The main focus is on Dave for the very beginning, then Jake until the mountain climbing part, back to Dave for exactly that portion, and then finally back to Jake as he tries to beat Dick in a surf-off.

 Demoted to Extra: While several characters from canon neglect to make an appearance, this is actually the norm for many of the author's other Homestuck fanworks.
 However, this is notably the first time the trolls are absent from the main story and their only appearance is as (humanized) cameoes in crowd scenes, such as when Dave and Roxy are grilling.
 And, confusingly, they are mixed in with completely new characters who just act in the background.

 Genre Savvy: Jake takes Jade's previous words about how bad Dick is very seriously, and so just a tiny bit of jerk behavoir when they meet in person tips him off that Dick isn't really a good guy at all.

 Jerkass: Dick the surfer makes his debut here, and is confirmed to reappear (and originally debut in) the substory posted alongside Act 5 Vs Act 6.

 Plot-Relevant Age-Up: It would make no sense if there were 13 year olds working at research labs, going on dangerous mountain climbs, boating over from island to island by themselves, and having a "legal car chase."